douglasjoseholmes/sieveoferatosthenes-sample/README.md

 At the moment this repository is private to prevent additional review from outside sources.

-## Versioning

-The current version is the initial release build (1.0.0.0).

 ## Authors

 * **Douglas Jose Holmes** - [Repository located here](https://github.com/douglasjoseholmes/)